afamelanotide (melanotan i) mastery course

 That naming split matters.
 One framing leads to a discussion about approved photoprotection in EPP; the other often drifts into gray-market tanning talk.
 This course keeps those paths separate.

-naming confusion: "Melanotan I" is a research-era label. the approved drug is afamelanotide (brand name SCENESSE). this course uses the clinical identity throughout, but references the older name where historically accurate.
+naming confusion: "Melanotan I" is a research-era label.
+The approved drug is afamelanotide (brand name SCENESSE).
+This course uses the clinical identity throughout, but references the older name where historically accurate.

-The Alpha-MSH Lineage
+The α-MSH Lineage

 MC1R signaling and eumelanin matter more here than the buzzword "tanning."

-interactive mc1r map
+interactive MC1R map

 Why EPP Is the Real Clinical Story